tvbeat/public/docs/uk2.md

 ## Basics

 + **Universe**: A population of multichannel households to which sample is weighted and balanced to.
-   * Croatia: 750k
-   * Slovenia: 691k
+Universe for UK/Freesat is 200.000 households.
 + **BTU** - Base Time Unit: 1 minute, all calculations are minute based
 + **HUT** - Households using TV: number of television homes using one or more television sets during the a specified time period.